AshwinSundar/ashwinsundar/content/posts/square-one/index.md

 date = 2022-08-01
 +++

-# Back to Square One

-Date: August 1st, 2022

 The original version of this website was written using GatsbyJS, a headless CMS engine that's all the rage right now in the world of web development.
 After a few weeks, I learned that it was tremendously overkill for a personal website with maybe a few dozen pages (including all my blog posts).
 Most importantly though, GatsbyJS is bloated with dependencies that take forever for me troubleshoot when all I want to do is add support for MathML.

 The zipped, compressed, ready-to-deploy GatsbyJS package is 18.6 MEGABYTES.
 For a couple dozen pages.
 It's nuts.
 I'm a little scared of looking at how big the uncompressed source code is..._waiting for Mac Finder to calculate size_...1.03 GIGABYTES for 62 THOUSAND items???
 Are you kidding me???
 How many NPM modules do I need to run this tiny site???